 Choosing and registering your business name is a key step to legally operating your business.
-I highly recommend starting at the Small Business Administration website or looking for someone local at your state offices to help you get setup the right way.
+I highly recommend starting at the Small Business Administration website or looking for someone local at your state offices to help you get set up the right way.

 You may already have a business name in mind or you’re just in the beginning stages.
-Keep it easy to remember and I recommend trying to find out if the domain name (website address) is available for that name so that if and when you setup a website for your business you can do that with your business name.
+Keep it easy to remember and I recommend trying to find out if the domain name (website address) is available for that name so that if and when you set up a website for your business you can do that with your business name.

-You can visit Godaddy.com and do a quick search for your business name to see if it’s domain name is available.
+You can visit Godaddy.com and do a quick search for your business name to see if the domain name is available.
 I recommend you buy it now even if you aren’t planning on setting up a website right away.
 Domains are super cheap and will take only minutes to do.

 First, you will want to decide if you are going to just do certain types of parties, for example just kids birthday parties or maybe weddings?

 You also want to think about where you will store your inventory so keep that in mind.

 Some items I recommend and are often requested at parties are balloon arches, photo backdrops, and head or cake table decorations.

 You may want to invest in Amazon Prime to get fast and free shipping.
-I have ordered many things last minute with their free two-day shipping and it has been a life saver for some of the events I planned.
+I have ordered many things last minute with their free two-day shipping and it has been a life saver for some of the events I’ve planned.

-Plus you can get a Try Amazon Prime 30-Day Free Trial to check it out and order your inventory.
+You can get a Try Amazon Prime 30-Day Free Trial to check it out and order your inventory.
 If you don’t love it just cancel it.

 They’re also very affordable for you to make, once you invest in the balloon column stands all you will need to purchase is balloons for each event and you can use the money from the event to buy the balloons at that time.

 Like the Elmo Balloon column, I made above?
 I used the column base, some red balloons and just topped it with an Elmo Balloon Head.

 You can pretty much find any character balloon on Amazon.